GoldenChrysus/ffxiv-ember-overlay/README.md

 ### Process

+0. For new features, it would be best to first discuss your plans in an issue.
+This is to ensure that I haven't already completed a similar feature locally, that I agree with your approach, and that your feature aligns with the overall vision of the project.
+Bypassing this and sending new features straight to pull may result in pull rejection.
 1. Create a fork.
 2. Make your changes and follow the coding guidelines.
 3. Commit with meaningful messages that describe your changes.